 Websites to know Summary of Terms and Conditions

 There are a few websites that summarize the terms and conditions for us.
-These websites do not show you the entire terms and service, but will summarize and will let you know the important conditions and that is what we want.
-So, let us get into the list of those websites.
+These websites do not show you the entire terms and services but will summarize and let you know the necessary conditions we want.

-1. Terms Of Service Didn’t Read
+- Terms Of Service Didn’t Read

 You can even get it as the browser extension for Mozilla Firefox, Google Chrome, Opera, and Safari for free.
-With the extension, you can get a summary of the terms and conditions of any website which you visit.
-Install the extension and quickly get an idea of the terms of conditions of a particular website you visited.
+With the extension, you can get a summary of the terms and conditions of any website you visit.
+Install the extension and quickly get an idea of the terms or conditions of a particular website you visited.

-3. Clickwrapped: Gives Grades to Websites
+3] Clickwrapped: Gives Grades to Websites

-Social Networking Websites, Photo Sharing Websites, and other Search Engines have their own terms and conditions and privacy policies.
-Every user may not be aware of what are those and what those websites do with the content, photos, or any of our stuff it has.
+Social Networking Websites, Photo Sharing Websites, and other Search Engines have their terms and conditions and privacy policies.
+Every user may not be aware of what those are and what those websites do with the content, photos, or any of our stuff it has.
 Clickwrapped does it the way we want.

-It gives grades and ranks websites based on the terms of service and privacy policies.
+It grades and ranks websites based on the terms of service and privacy policies.
 It ranks websites based on how one website gives respect to user rights.

-5. Terms and Conditions Checker: Chrome Extension
+5] Terms and Conditions Checker: Chrome Extension

 Terms and Conditions Checker Chrome Extension will let you know what terms of service are associated with your visited website.
 It even highlights the important points you need to be aware of before accepting its terms of service.
 This is a handy extension to get an idea of the terms of service before accepting them.